Rand Paul: Foreign policy

 Unlike his more stridently "non-interventionist" father, Paul concedes a role for American armed forces abroad, including permanent foreign military bases.
 He has said that he blames supporters of the Iraq War and not President Obama for the growth in violence that occurred in 2014, and that the Iraq War "emboldened" Iran.
 Dick Cheney, John McCain and Rick Perry responded by calling Paul an isolationist, but Paul has pointed to opinion polls of likely GOP primary voters as support for his position.
 In 2011, shortly after being elected, Paul proposed a budget which specified $542 billion in defense spending.
 In 2015, he called for a defense budget of $697 billion.

 Referring to ISIS, Paul stated: "I personally believe that this group would not be in Iraq and would not be as powerful had we not been supplying their allies in the war [against Syrian Bashar al-Assad's government]."
 Paul then supported airstrikes against ISIS, but questioned the constitutionality of Obama's unilateral actions without a clear congressional mandate.
 Paul has stated concerns about arms sent to Syrian rebels that wind up in unfriendly hands.
 In December 2018 he supported President Trump's decision to pull the US army out from the Syrian Civil war.

 In 2016, Paul was one of the first members of Congress to come out in opposition to United States support for the Saudi Arabian-led intervention in Yemen.
 In June 2017, Paul tried to block Trump administration's plan to sell more weapons to Saudi Arabia.
 In April 2018, he again criticized the U.S.-Saudi Arabia alliance, highlighting that "Saudi Arabia has funded radical madrassas, teaching hatred of America throughout the world, and that Saudi Arabia also supplied arms to ISIS in the Syrian civil war."
 Paul said that U.S.-backed Saudi blockade of Yemen has further aggravated the humanitarian crisis in the country.

-Paul, like his father, has also been a critic of neoconservatism, and urged Trump to not choose prominent neoconservative Elliott Abrams to serve as Deputy Secretary of State.
+Paul, like his father, has also been a critic of neoconservatism, and urged Trump not to choose prominent neoconservative Elliott Abrams to serve as Deputy Secretary of State.
 In April 2018, Paul voted for the confirmation of Mike Pompeo as Secretary of State.
 Paul had previously insisted that he would not confirm Pompeo, citing Pompeo's hawkish foreign policy beliefs.

 In June 2019, Paul criticized the Trump administration for escalating tensions with Iran.
 Said Paul: "One of the things I like about President Trump is that he said the Iraq War was a mistake.
 I think an Iran war would be even a bigger mistake than the Iraq War."
 In January 2020 he criticized the U.S. airstrike on Baghdad International Airport which killed high-level Iranian General Qasem Soleimani.
 Paul stated that the attack will increase tensions between the two countries.